likai1993/Commands/README.md

 ```
 will divide each column by `,` and print out the first column.

-#### 1.3 Find the maximal or minumal value inside a column of a file.
+#### 1.3 Find the maximal or minimal value inside a column of a file.
 ```bash
 awk -v max=0 -F "," '{if($1>max){want=$1; max=$1}}END{print want} ' log
 ```